syngenta/acai-python-docs/acai_aws/docs/apigateway/configuration-details.md

 #### `available_query`
 ???+ info
-    `available_query` entries do NOT need to include entries already defined in the `required_query`; what is required, is assumed to be available.
+    `available_query` entries do NOT need to include entries already defined in the `required_query`; what is required,is assumed to be available.

 ```python
 @requirements(